APPLICATION

 Ingredients

-If the core product results from a moulding process, its surface is generally “dry” and not sticky.
+If the core product results from moulding, its surface is generally “dry” and not sticky.

 - Fluid chocolate – see the Chocolate enrobing process

-If the core product results from an extrusion process and its composition is adequate, the surface is “sticky” and ready to catch a powder.
+If the core product results from an extrusion process and its composition are adequate, the surface is “sticky” and ready to catch a powder.

 - Icing sugar